rht-labs/lodestar-frontend/README.md

 $ ansible-playbook apply.yml -i inventory/
 ```

+:heavy_exclamation_mark: The applier will not create a route or ingress and if this is required has to be done seperately

 ## Development

 See [the development README](development/README.md) for details on how to spin up a deployment for developing on OpenShift.